smoe/chefcookbook/boinc/README.md

 # boinc Cookbook

-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook makes your machine contribute to Einstein@Home.

 ## Requirements

 TODO: List your cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
 ### Platforms

+- Debian or Ubuntu
-- SandwichOS
+- Einstein@Home account

 ### Chef

 - Chef 12.0 or later

-### Cookbooks

-- `toaster` - boinc needs toaster to brown your bagel.

 ## Attributes

-TODO: List your cookbook attributes here.

-e.g.
+There are two attributes to consider - one for the project to contribute to and the other for the authorisation code.

 ### boinc::default

 <table>